cloudflare/cloudflare-docs/products/fundamentals/src/content/get-started/basic-tasks/manage-subdomains.md

     </Example>

 1. Use [Bulk redirects](https://developers.cloudflare.com/rules/bulk-redirects) to forward traffic from your subdomain to your root domain.
-You will likely want to include **Subpath matching** to ensure requests to `www.example.com/examples` go to `example.com/examples`.
+You will likely want to include **Subpath matching** and **Preserve path suffix** to ensure requests to `www.example.com/examples` go to `example.com/examples`.

     <Example>